security-notes/infobyte-faraday-wiki/API-Client.md

 ## Client RESTful API

 When you start the CLI or GTK client it also starts a local RESTful API listening on localhost (so other devices connected to your network won't be able to use it), on port 9984 by default.
-You can check it's running in the output of `./faraday.py` or in the logs:
+You can check it's running in the output of `faraday-client` or in the logs:

 `2017-07-07 17:41:47,541 - faraday - INFO - REST API server configured on ('localhost',9984)`